When God Calls You to the Unexpected

 Change, on the other hand, is absolutely something I struggle with.
 I mean, sure, I adapt and then celebrate the fact that I changed, but usually before the change really takes place, I'm overwhelmed, uncomfortable, kind of stressed, and unsure of my unfamiliar surroundings.
 I change best when it's my idea, and trust me, it's not usually my idea.

 God has all these great ideas and plans for our lives and sometimes they're just a change we didn't see coming.
 Recently, my son was diagnosed with type one diabetes.
 In the midst of the shock and grief knowing that his life would never be the same again, we were hurled into this change.
-We opened up our brains, downloaded as much knowledge as we could soak up, and were sent on our way to care for our new, very sick, child.
+We opened up our brains, downloaded as much knowledge about diabetes as we could soak up, and were sent on our way to care for our very sick child.
 This was a change I didn't see coming.
 One minute he was perfectly healthy, and the next he has this life-threatening illness that he'll carry with him all his life (or until there's a cure).

 My head spun for days.
 Taking on this new change and this new reality was growing pains that I didn't expect or want.
 I wanted (and still want) to go back to those blissful days where my son's pancreas worked just fine.
 For weeks, everything in my body just screamed, "I don't want to do this!"
 My heart breaks with every injection of insulin he receives.
 My brain still struggles to understand what happened to our last couple of weeks (because it's flown by in a blur).

 Do you ever think about how our "I don't want to do this!" puts us in good company?
 There are so many people in the Bible who were hurled into uncomfortable callings, situations, and circumstances.
 I think about Moses not wanting to be God's mouthpiece, "Send someone else!" he said.
 I think about Gideon who didn't think he was the mighty man of valor that the messenger had called him.
 I think about Abraham being called to sacrifice his promised son, Issac.
-I'm quite sure that as he lifted the knife to sacrifice his son, he had that "I don't want to do this" screaming through his being.
-Even Jesus, knowing what He would endure on the cross asked for the cup to be removed from Him (Luke 22:42).
+I'm quite sure that as he lifted the knife to sacrifice his son, he had that "I don't want to do this" screaming through his entire being.
+Even Jesus, knowing what He would endure on the cross asked for the cup to be removed from Him.

 My favorite "I don't want to do this" person in the Bible would have to be Jonah.
 You can read his whole story in the book of Jonah (it's only four chapters) and I highly recommend it.

 Jonah is my favorite because he's kind of the poster child for what not to do.
 He begins his journey in disobedience, then submits to God, then continues a really bad attitude as he found a nice little place to relax that looked over the city.
 He waited in that comfy spot for Nineveh's destruction.
 This particular action of his always horrifies me.
 To see a whole nation reaching out to God in repentance and to see God reaching back in kindness, and to still choose anger, resentment, and evil astounds me.
-But, like I said....
-He's the poster child for what not to do.
+But, like I said, he's the poster child for what not to do.

 Let's Talk about Four Lessons We Learn From Jonah's Unexpected Calling